-6Gambling Commission Guidance to Licensing Authorities, 3rd edition, para 5.18
+Gambling Commission Guidance to Licensing Authorities, 5th edition, para 5.11

-- 2.10.
-The licensing authority also notes the Codes of Practice that the Gambling Commission has issued in respect of this licensing objective, in relation to specific categories of premises. - 2.11.
-As regards the term "vulnerable persons" it is noted that the Gambling Commission has not sought to offer a definition but states that "it will for regulatory purposes assume that this group includes people who gamble more than they want to; people who gamble beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs."
+- helpline numbers for organisations such as GamCare.
+This list is not mandatory, nor exhaustive, but is merely indicative of example measures. - 4.9.
+While the use of CCTV to monitor premises is generally encouraged (so long as such use is in accordance with the requirements and principles of the Data Protection Act 1998 and the Surveillance Camera Code of Practice8), it is unlikely to be sufficient on its own as a measure to prevent access to gaming facilities by children or vulnerable persons (including those who have registered in a self-exclusion scheme).
+At premises such as adult gaming centres, betting shops, bingo halls and family entertainment centres where category B or C gaming machines are operated, the licensing authority will expect that an appropriate number of staff will be present throughout opening hours who will ensure that children are not permitted to enter the premises or use agerestricted gaming facilities, as the case may be, and that self-excluded persons are not permitted to gamble. - 4.10.
+The licensing authority also notes the Codes of Practice that the Gambling Commission has issued in respect of this licensing objective, in relation to specific categories of premises. - 4.11.
+As regards the term "vulnerable persons" it is noted that the Gambling Commission has not sought to offer a definition but states that it will "for regulatory purposes, assume that this group includes people who gamble more than they want to, people who gamble beyond their means and people who may not be able to make informed or balanced decisions about gambling due to, for example, mental health, a learning disability or substance misuse relating to alcohol or drugs."
 This licensing authority will consider the promotion of this licensing objective on a case by case basis.
 Should a practical definition emerge in future then this statement of principles will be updated, by way of a revision.